REALISTIC Healthy Food Swaps to Make Now brings 13 super easy ideas based on my everyday experience for a few healthier choices.

 9. Instead of Sweetened Breakfast Cereal…

-Eat a bowl of oatmeal like I do!
+Eat a bowl of oatmeal like gram always insisted!
 Over the years, I have experimented with methods for cooking my old fashioned oats perfectly (which means the way my beloved Southern granny cooked oatmeal!), and I’d love to hear your preferred recipe.
-Right now, what works best for one serving is 4 minutes at full power in the microwave in this exact Le Creuset stoneware dish (below)…it won’t bubble over!

 10. Skinnier Pasta

 Any green beans fans in the house?
-I do love green beans and have found I can make a pasta dish a whole lot healthier since French cut green beans can sub for half of the pasta.
+I do love me some green beans (please don’t sprinkle saute them with sugar like my Southern daddy does…not a fan here!).
+I discovered long ago I could make a pasta dish a whole lot healthier by subbing French cut green beans for half of the pasta.